-“Aya-Aya, sir ...
+“Aya-Aya, Sir ...
 No ... that’ not right.
 What was it again?
-Uh-Uh, sir?”
+Uh-Uh, Sir?”

-“Uh-Uh, sir?
+“Uh-Uh, Sir?
 That’s a good one.
 There for a minute you sounded like the kid dating my daughter.”

 “I’m sure what he said was more like – Uh-Oh, Sir.”

-Deciding that he was going to enjoy working with Colonel Wynn, the admiral left the office laughing.
+Deciding that he was going to enjoy working with Colonel Wynn, the Admiral left the office laughing.

 Colonel Wynn said, “Elves.
 You’ve gotta love ‘em.”

 Several hours later, he went to a team meeting to discuss withdrawal from East Vam.
 The team had been in existence for six months working primarily on the logistics of withdrawal.
-This was a far more complex task than it might have seemed to most folks.
+This was a far more complex task than it might have seem to most folks.

 Leaving wasn’t just a matter of packing up a suitcase and checking out of the hotel.
 There was a massive amount of equipment, facilities, and people spread all over the country that had to be organized.
 Equipment had to be shipped back to Amra, destroyed in place, handed over to East Vam, or simply abandoned.
-Facilities had to be emptied of sensitive materials, shut down, and then handed over to East Vam.
+Facilities had to be emptied of sensitive materials, shutdown, and then handed over to East Vam.
 Forces had to be drawn down while maintaining operational security and continuing the ongoing mission.

 His role on the team was to help establish the timing for the withdrawal.
 He had read some briefing papers on what work had been accomplished to that point and he was fairly impressed with the depth of planning that had already occurred.